 We know that you've heard the spiel about all that a study abroad program offers a student—a chance to travel, see other cultures, learn more about yourself and step out of your comfort zone—blah blah blah.

-And while all that is good and true, we're sure there's one benefit you haven't fully recognized: the opportunity to befriend some amazing and inspirational global citizens (a.k.a. your study abroad program leader).
+And while all that is good and true, we're sure there's one benefit you haven't fully recognized: the opportunity to befriend some amazing and inspirational global citizens (a.k.a. your study abroad program leader or on-site staff members).
 These individuals would probably jump head over heels at the chance not only to get to know you, but also to become your friend and maybe even your mentor!

 1. They really want to get to know you.

 Educators who work for study abroad programs are psyched about travel as a tool for learning.
 They want to be part of your story, give you advice on how to give culture shock the 1-2-punch, learn the names of your family and friends back home, leak insider tips on neat weekend excursions, and that's just scratching the surface!